ScalaConsultants/rapid-development/README.md

 `core` contains of two main packages: `io.scalac.common` and `io.scalac.domain`.
 The first one is responsible for handling cross-cutting concerns as e.g. logging while the second one is responsible for pure business logic.
-In future `core` may be splitted into two modules.
+In future `core` may be split into two modules.